-For example, imagine that a BTCUSD Quarterly 0925 on Binance is $20 cheaper than another exchange.
-By purchasing a contract with Binance and selling a contract on the more expensive exchange, you can arbitrage the difference.
+For example, imagine that a BTCUSD Quarterly contract is $20 cheaper on one exchange than on another.
+By buying a contract on one exchange and selling it on the more expensive exchange, you can arbitrage the difference.
 However, prices do change rapidly due to automated trading bots.
 You need to be quick as any differential could disappear while you are making your trades.
 Also, consider any fees you might have to pay in your profit calculations.

 There’s much less trading efficiency compared to older markets and bigger arbitrage opportunities.
 To successfully use this strategy, you need to find a point where the BTC spot price is lower than the futures price.

 At this point, simultaneously enter into a short position with a futures contract and purchase the same amount of bitcoin on the spot market to cover your short.
 When the contract reaches maturity, you can settle the short with your purchased bitcoin and arbitrage the differential you initially found.